|March 23, 2023|

-Cambiar provides the following investment products to retail clients: separate accounts, which means that we assemble a portfolio of securities owned just by you; the Cambiar Funds—mutual funds that are sponsored and advised by Cambiar; and “wrap fee” accounts advised by Cambiar.
+Cambiar provides the following investment products to retail clients: separate accounts, which means that we assemble a portfolio of securities owned just by you; the Cambiar Funds—mutual funds or ETFs that are sponsored and advised by Cambiar; and “wrap fee” accounts advised by Cambiar.
 Wrap fee accounts are programs in which a sponsor (usually a broker or bank) provides a bundle of different services to clients, such as assessing client suitability, assisting in selecting, overseeing and compensating investment managers, custody and client relationship services, as well as most brokerage commissions—all in exchange for a single “wrap” fee.
 Cambiar provides services to retail clients indirectly when wrap program sponsors hire Cambiar to provide services to their clients.
 There are different types of wrap fee programs, including those in which Cambiar buys and sells stocks for you, and others in which we provide a model portfolio to the program sponsor, who assumes the responsibility of whether (and when) to follow the model’s recommendations.
 Cambiar’s services are also available to retail clients through other investment products and platforms operated by some brokers.
 Minimum investment/account sizes are applicable to investments managed by Cambiar, although we may waive those minimums in certain situations.

 For most retail clients, the investment services we provide are discretionary.
 That means that Cambiar chooses what securities to buy and sell for your account, and we do not communicate with you in advance as to whether you agree with our decisions.
 In some arrangements, like separate accounts and certain wrap fee arrangements, you can tell us in advance of specific securities that you do not want purchased for your account.
 When it has discretion, Cambiar usually chooses which brokers to trade securities with, and how much those brokers are paid.
 In other cases, discretionary authority belongs to the financial intermediary, like a wrap fee sponsor.